Easy Almond Chocolate Cookies – Gluten Free

 • Then gently fold in the chocolate chips

-• Using a tablespoon or cookie scoop, spoon out some mixture, lightly roll it into a ball and place it on the baking sheet.
+• Using a tablespoon or a medium cookie scoop, spoon out the cookie dough, lightly roll it into a ball and place it on the baking sheet.

 Repeat this process another 11 times